Grafton Library FAQ

 Reference books are kept in the Reference Section of the library (located on the main floor near the computer stations).
 They do not circulate, which means they can only be used inside the library.

-Grafton Library also has online reference books, including Encyclopedia Britannica and Oxford Reference Online.
+Grafton Library also has online reference books, including Credo Reference and Oxford Reference Online.

 Often when we librarians talk about searching, we bring up the idea of relevancy.
 We use this term to describe how closely a search result matches up with the intent of the search.
 A search that brings up a large number of relevant results is probably a well-formed search--one that doesn't will probably need to be revised.